hopegardenuk/hopegarden.uk/content/english/blog/240227-newsletter.md

 I had a lovely meeting with Marianne Jones, who is the conservationist and landscape designer onboard with the Hope Garden.
 We discussed a whole range of topics, centred around the idea of the Hope Garden.

-I don’t have any formal ecological training, so Marianne will be providing a much-needed sounding board for the ecological aspects of the Hope Garden.
+I don’t have any formal ecological training, so Marianne will be providing much-needed experience and expertise for the ecological aspects of the Hope Garden.
 I asked the hypothetical question “How much wildlife diversity can you fit into one small garden?” and I’ve drawn up a list of [potential wildlife features](https://natureworks.org.uk/wildlife-features) on my own website.

 ### Wild flowers in vogue